dashvlas/awesome-ios-interview/Resources/English.md

 When Swift was first launched in 2014, it was aptly described as “Objective-C without the C.” By dropping the legacy conventions that come with a language built on C, Swift is faster, safer, easier to read, easier to maintain, and designed specifically for the modern world of consumer-facing apps.
 One of the most immediately visible differences is the fact that Objective-C lacks formal support for namespaces, which forces Objective-C code to use two- or three-letter prefixes to differentiate itself.
 Instead of simple names like “String,” “Dictionary,” and “Array,” Objective-C must use oddities like “NSString,” “NSDictionary,” and “NSArray.”
 Another major advantage is that Swift avoids exposing pointers and other “unsafe” accessors when referring to object instances.
 That said, Objective-C has been around since 1983, and there is a mountain of Objective-C code and resources available to the iOS developer.
 The best iOS developers tend to be pretty well versed in both, with an understanding that Swift is the future of iOS development.

-## What is the difference Non-Escaping and Escaping Closures?
+## Non-Escaping and Escaping Closures
 The lifecycle of a non-escaping closure is simple:
 Pass a closure into a function
 The function runs the closure (or not)